maccu71/projects/README.md

 ```

 We can see the same dance -
-- pod(s) is/are terminating,
+- pod is terminating,
-- a next one (or more according to maxUnavailable option) is (are) creating and the systems checks its (their) functionality (minReadySeconds: 20)
+- a next one (or more according to maxUnavailable option) is creating and the systems checks its functionality (minReadySeconds: 20)
-- the same scheme happens on the next node(s).
+- the same scheme happens on the next node.

 RollingUpdate is the default update strategy in DaemonSet that automatically rolls out changes to Pod instances according to a defined strategy.
 When the DaemonSet definition changes (e.g., container image, port), Kubernetes automatically initiates the update process.
 This involves replacing old Pod instances with new ones, ensuring smooth transition without service disruption (we just need to change manifest and apply it).